velartrill/velartrill.github.io/orig/conspirators.md

 "Rei.
 Nothing is gonna happen to you.
 Nothing is gonna happen to Violet.
 We are not going to let anything happen. *I* am not going to let anything happen.
 Never, never fucking again, you hear me?"
 Even Lena sounds agitated now, fury and indignation simmering in his voice.
 "Nobody is ever going to use you again."

 "I thought I was gonna die.
 It hurt so bad.
 I tried and tried and I couldn't get any air.
-Everything would go black and then suddenly I'm on the ground and he's kicking me, taking his pants off— every time I tried to fight back he'd just grab me around the throat and I thought I was gonna die until I was t-too scared to fight, I just let him because I didn't want to die and he made me bleed every single time—"
+Everything would go black and then suddenly I'm on the ground and he's kicking me, taking his trousers off— every time I tried to fight back he'd just grab me around the throat and I thought I was gonna die until I was t-too scared to fight, I just let him because I didn't want to die and he made me bleed every single time—"

 I bury my head in Lena's shoulder, and he holds me tight as the tears stream from my eyes and my whole body reverberates with the force of my sobs.